Contact Anne Clarkson, email@example.com, 608-206-6317

 Tips for parents

-Clarkson says that the key parenting goals of safety, love and learning can help you decide how and if your child will interact with a new technology.
-She offers questions parents can ask themselves to help assess the impacts of new media.
+Clarkson says that the key parenting concerns of safety, love and learning can help you decide how and if your child will interact with a new technology.
+She suggests parents ask themselves some questions to help assess the impacts of new media.

 —How can my child be safe while using this technology?